Vitamins and Supplements That Boost Energy, According to Experts

 Dr. Sarah Yovino, MD, a double board-certified physician, states I frequently prescribe vitamin B12 injections and oral supplements for patients experiencing fatigue or low energy.
 B12 supports energy levels by aiding in the production of red blood cells and the synthesis of DNA.

-However, if you're struggling to meet your daily intake through food or don't want to bother about prepping complex meals, you can take a natural energy supplement containing these vitamins to help ensure you’re supporting your body’s daily energy needs.
+If you find it difficult to meet your daily B vitamin needs through food alone or prefer not to prepare complex meals, a natural energy supplement containing these vitamins can be a convenient way to support your body's energy requirements.

 Iron

-Good food sources of iron include red meat, poultry, beans, spinach, and fortified cereals.
-If you have difficulty reaching the recommended daily intake of iron, supplements for energy that contain iron can be a helpful addition.
-However, it’s always wise to consult a healthcare provider before starting iron supplements to avoid consuming too much.
+Good sources of iron include red meat, poultry, beans, spinach, and fortified cereals.
+If you're struggling to meet the recommended daily intake, iron supplements can be a helpful addition.
+However, it's important to consult a healthcare provider before starting any iron supplements to avoid the risk of excessive intake.

 Pall T. Onundarson, M.D